Travel the globe with these award-winning chefs

 Gourmet LA: Fresh Californian produce elevates Los Angeles’ dining scene

-British cuisine has come a long way in the last couple of decades, with homegrown chefs such as Gordon Ramsey and Heston Blumenthal becoming global brands.
+British cuisine has come a long way in the last couple of decades, with homegrown, celebrity chefs such as Gordon Ramsay and Heston Blumenthal becoming global brands.
 The cultural melting pot of London is the perfect incubation chamber for haute cuisine with diverse flavors.

-Around 70 restaurants in London now boast at least one Michelin star.
+Around 70 restaurants in London now boast at least one Michelin star, filling London's Michelin Guide with options for every palate.
 Core by Clare Smyth has three of them, but Smyth rolls out an unpretentious welcome if you venture out to her Notting Hill kitchen.
 You can watch the skilled cooks at work through a glass partition as they prepare high-end contemporary British dishes.
-Isle of Harris scallop tartare, Wagyu beef and crispy veal sweetbreads are all delectable options from the a la carte menu.
+Isle of Harris scallop tartare, Wagyu beef and crispy veal sweetbreads are all delectable options from the à la carte menu.

 There’s an exciting element of unpredictability at Ikoyi in St James’s Market, where Chef Jeremy Chan is inspired by West African spices and ingredients.
 Leap into the unknown with octopus, wild rice and yeasted bearnaise or plantain-smoked kelp, before savoring a dessert of poppyseed and rum cake.
 The menu is thrillingly unfamiliar, and you’ll be talking about it long after you return home.